 Rita Larson - Director of Social Rehabilitation

-Rita’s career has spanned nearly 30 years of working with mentally ill populations, including adults, children and teens.
-Now approaching 20 years with CSN, Rita began her tenure as overnight staff at a residence before becoming a Residential Counselor, Program Manager and finally, Director of Social Rehabilitation.
+Rita’s career has spanned nearly 35 years of working with behaviorally health challenged populations, including adults, children and teens.
+With over 25 years with CSN, Rita began her tenure as overnight staff at a residence before becoming a Residential Counselor, Program Manager and finally, Director of Social Rehabilitation.
 She is certified by Department of Health Services and California State Community Care Licensing.

 Dr. Carrie Lara, PsyD – Clinical Director, Head of Behavioral Health Services

-Dr. Lara is a licensed clinical psychologist who has worked in various clinical settings including community mental health outpatient clinics, nonprofit organizations, and hospitals.
-Her experience includes work with the chronic mentally ill, crisis evaluations and interventions, assessment, clinical supervision, and teaching/training.
+Dr. Lara is a licensed clinical psychologist who has worked in various clinical settings including community behavioral health outpatient clinics, nonprofit organizations, and hospitals.
+Her experience includes working with chronic behavioral health challenges, crisis evaluations and interventions, assessment, clinical supervision, and teaching/training.
 Dr. Lara has specializations in working with trauma, adoption and foster/relative care populations, transitional aged youth and developmental and learning disabilities.

 She is an award-winning author of two children’s books focused on cultural identify development.
 Her first book Marvelous, Maravilloso published May of 2018, was awarded the NAPPA (National Parenting Product Award) in 2019, won 2nd place in the category Best Children’s Education Book of the International Latino Book Awards in 2019, listed on the 2019 Notable Social Studies Trade Book for young people list, and included in the Little Free Library Action Book Club.
 Her second book The Heart of Mi Familia was published November 2020 and so far has been listed a 2021 Notable Social Studies Trade Book for Young People.
 Dr. Lara truly enjoys writing and continues to work on future projects.